-If fewer tracks in collisions with \ebtum as observed by CMS, and reduced production of higher \Upsn mesons shown in Figure~\ref{fig:ratios} are two manifestations of the same physics process it would mean that the measured cross-sections of \Utwo and \Uthree mesons are `suppressed' by factors of 1.6 and 2.4 compared to the expectation from the production rates of \Uone scaled by the missing fraction shown in the lower panel of Figure~\ref{fig:ratios}.
-A 5\% uncertainty on these estimates is associated with the normalization uncertainties, and other effects, which are expressed as deviations from the common fit as discussed above, may have a comparable impact on the numbers.
+If fewer tracks in collisions with \ebtum as observed by CMS, and reduced production of higher \Upsn mesons shown in Figure~\ref{fig:ratios} are two manifestations of the same physics process, it would mean that the measured cross-sections of \Utwo and \Uthree mesons are `suppressed' by factors of 1.6 and 2.4 compared to the expectation from the production rates of \Uone scaled by the missing fraction shown in the lower panel of Figure~\ref{fig:ratios}.
+A 5\% uncertainty on these estimates is associated with the normalization uncertainties, and other effects, which are expressed as deviations from the common fit as discussed above, may have a comparable impact on the values.
 Nevertheless, they are too small to explain the gap between the \mT-scaling expected and measured ratios shown in the upper panel of Figure~\ref{fig:ratios}.
-The mechanism that suppresses the rates of \ebtum may also affect production rates of other \equm states, for example \psits, however in this particular case the effect is visibly weaker.
+The mechanism that suppresses the rates of \ebtum may also affect production rates of other \equm states, for example, \psits shown in Figure~\ref{fig:ratios}, however, in this particular case the effect is visibly weaker.
 Any conclusion about modification of the production rate of the \Uone-meson itself, lies outside of the framework of this analysis, because it breaks the \mT-scaling assumption.
-Existing theoretical models~\cite{Andronic:2015wma,Han:2014kxa,Abdulov:2020nxh,Abdulov:2020edt,Abdulov:2019uyx} show that the calculations generally better agree with the data for \Uone, compared to higher \Upsn, but these calculations are not available in the low-\pT region, where the discrepancy is the largest.
-A theoretical interpretation of the effect that would simultaneously reproduce the suppression of excited \Upsn states and reduction of tracks in the collisions is needed.
+Existing theoretical cross-section calculations~\cite{Andronic:2015wma,Han:2014kxa,Abdulov:2020nxh,Abdulov:2020edt,Abdulov:2019uyx} show that the calculations generally better agree with the data for \Uone, compared to higher \Upsn, but these calculations are not available in the low-\pT region, where the discrepancy is the largest.
+Recently the comover interaction model successfully reproduced~\cite{Esposito:2020ywk} event multiplicity dependence of the \Upsn ratios measured by CMS.
+Theoretical interpretations of the effect that would simultaneously reproduce the suppression of excited \Upsn states and reduction of tracks in the collisions are needed.